risk-of-thunder/R2Wiki/docs/Mod-Creation/C#-Programming/Hooking/On-Hook.md

-# Introduction
+# On Hook

 An On Hook is a type of hook that allows to run code before and/or after a target method without modifying the target method itself.
 For modifying the method see [IL Hook](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/C%23-Programming/Hooking/IL-Hook) instead.

+## How to use

 The hook is defined once, generally in the `Awake` of your `BaseUnityPlugin`, and it runs every time the original method is executed.

-## How to use

 Applying and undoing a hook looks very similar to how one subscribes and unsubscribes from events in C#, even though hooks are very different from events.